vikramdayal/RaspberryMotors/README.md

 1. example_simple_servo.py: simple setup and control a single servo
 2. example_simple_2servos.py: simple setup and control two servos sequentially
 3. example_timer_servo.py: advanced setup and control two servos simultaneously
+4. example_advanced_servo.py: adanced setup using using the BCM interface and using ResetGpioAtShutdown(False)

 By the time you are done with the third example, you will find that you can do pretty much anything with Raspberry Pi and the Servo library.